 5. Custom Workflows: the “Workflow Catch-All.”

-Of course, once you figure out what these types of workflow can do for your organization, you're likely to want to do more than one of them – maybe even a combination of all four!
+Of course, once you figure out what these types of workflow can do for your organization, you’re likely to want to do more than one of them – maybe even a combination of all four!
 Custom Workflows allow you to create your own SharePoint workflow and settings your own mini-program within SharePoint.
+SharePoint Designer can be utilized to create these custom workflows, allowing for a high degree of customization and automation within your SharePoint environment.

 How You Can Use It: